©Clea Martinez

 and ski rockets

-From 26 January to 1 February 2026, Vars will be hosting the 2026 World Cup of Speed Skiing.
+From 18 to 22 March 2026, Vars will be hosting the 2026 World Speed Skiing Cups.

 No doubt you won’t be able to miss the ski rockets on the Chabrières piste with their highly specialised equipment: aerodynamic latex suits to minimise air resistance, 2m40 long skis, helmets, fins and streamlined poles.